klysera/people-and-culture/Hiring-Onboarding/_Overview.md

 ## Module Purpose

 This Hiring & Onboarding module ensures we bring in people who will thrive in our TIK culture and successfully integrate them into our team.
-It covers the complete journey from identifying great candidates to their successful integration over the first 90 days.
+It covers the complete journey from identifying great candidates to their successful integration over the first 30 days with comprehensive TIK certification.

 ---